-In 2022, the company obtained again an exemption from the requirement to set up special reserves for 2022 (the so-called flashing light reserves, also known as Knipperlicht provisions, see section D.2.11).
-Our understanding of the NBB's flashing light exemption policy at the end of 2022 is that, if the solvency position of the insurer as determined under the Solvency II regime is sufficiently high, then the NBB can grant exemption from this requirement.
-This was the case for the company in 2022 (as well as in previous years since 2017).
-ERGO Insurance NV/SA's solvency position was confirmed strong enough to sustain the promises ERGO Insurance NV/SA made to our customers - without further reserving requirements.
+In 2023, the company obtained an exemption from the requirement to set up special reserves for 2023 (the so-called flashing light reserves, also known as Knipperlicht provisions, see section D.2.11).
+Our understanding of the NBB's flashing light exemption policy at the end of 2023 is that, if the solvency position of the insurer as determined under the Solvency II regime is sufficiently high, then the NBB can grant exemption from this requirement.
+This was the case for the company in 2023 (as well as in previous years since 2017).